-To make a Freedom of Information (FOI) request you should fill out the FOI Application Form below and post to the National AHPRA Office, with the exception of requests for Queensland, specifying as clearly as possible the documents that you are seeking.
+To make a Freedom of Information (FOI) request you should fill out the FOI Application Form below.
+Post the form to the AHPRA Office, or email it to firstname.lastname@example.org.
+You must specify as clearly as possible the documents that you are seeking.

 Application for freedom of information - AFOI-00 (999 KB,PDF) Document date: 1 December 2015